Transcript: Lung Cancer Metastases and Broccoli

 What else can broccoli do?
-Breast cancer is the most common cancer among women in the united states but lung is actually the #1 cancer killer of women.
-About 85% of women with breast cancer are still alive 5 years later, but ling cancer is picked up so late that the number’s reversed, 85% of lung cancer victims are dead.
+Breast cancer is the most common cancer among women in the United States, but lung cancer is actually the #1 cancer killer of women.
+About 85% of women with breast cancer are still alive five years later, but lung cancer is picked up so late that the number’s reversed, 85% of lung cancer victims are dead.
 And 90% of those deaths are from metastases, the lung cancer spreading to other parts in the body.

-What they did to assess cancer cell migration is laid down a layer of cancer in a petri dish and then cut a swath down the middle.
-Within 24 hours, the cancer was creeping back, and by 30 hours closed the gap completely.
-Until, they start dripping some cruciferous compounds on them.
+What they did to assess cancer cell migration is lay down a layer of cancer in a petri dish and then cut a swath down the middle.
+Within 24 hours, the cancer was creeping back, and by 30 hours, closed the gap completely.
+Until they start dripping some cruciferous compounds on them.
 As you can see the cancer cells seem almost paralyzed, stuck in place.
 They don’t seem to want to go anywhere, any time soon.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.